Skip to main content

 3. Log the experiment

-Log the experiment to Arize using the columns and label for correctness.
+Log the experiment to Arize AX using the columns and label for correctness.

 from arize import ArizeClient